ratheesh-pai/weblogic/webcenter-content/wcc-ma-vbcs/config-wcc-fa/config-wcc-fa.md

 In this lab, you will

-- Set Up DNS and SSL Certificate for WebCenter
 - Run configuration script which automatically configures most of WebCenter Content managed attachments settings
 - Enable Advanced Security in WebCenter Content
 - Enable Webservice Security Policy for WebCenter Content Grant Webservice